 a) The name of the top corporate entity in the group to which this guidelines applies The Bank does not belong to any group. b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities1 within the group (a) that are fully consolidated; (b) that are given a deduction treatment; and (c) that are neither consolidated nor deducted (e.g. where the investment is risk-weighted).
-First Security Islami Bank Limited prepared its Basel-II report on 'Solo' basis because the subsidiaries were not in operation on the reporting date. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group Not applicable.
+First Security Islami Bank Limited prepared its Basel-II report on 'Solo' basis as well as Consolidated. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group Not applicable.

-a) The aggregate amount of capital deficiencies2 in There is no deficiency of the Capital in all subsidiaries not included in the consolidation any that are deducted and the name(s) of such subsidiaries Subsidiary.

-b) Capital Structure

-a) Summary information on the terms and conditions Bangladesh Bank has released guideline of the main features of all capital instruments, for issuing subordinated debt.
-We have especially in the case of capital instruments eligible already taken effective steps for issuance for inclusion in Tier 1 or in Tier 2. of subordinated debt / bond, which will be Included in Tier 2 Capital as per Bangladesh Bank guidelines.
+1 a) The aggregate amount of capital deficiencies2 in There is no deficiency of the Capital in all subsidiaries not included in the consolidation any Subsidiary. that are deducted and the name(s) of such subsidiaries b) Capital Structure a) Summary information on the terms and conditions Bangladesh Bank has issued guideline for of the main features of all capital instruments, issuing subordinated debt.
+In accordance especially in the case of capital instruments eligible with that guideline, We have already for inclusion in Tier 1 or in Tier 2. issued Mudaraba Subordinated Debt / Bond to the tune of Tk.
+250.00 (Two Hundred Fifty) crore which has been included in Tier 2 Capital.

-Eligible Capital As on 31 December 2011
+Eligible Capital As on 31 December 2012